Skip to Content

 There are dozens of wineries in the Fredericksburg area, many with sprawling grounds, beautiful cellars, and on-site restaurants (or weekend food trucks).
 On this trip, we opted to revisit two popular ones—Pedernales Cellars and Hilmy Cellars.

 With gorgeous views of the Hill Country, Pedernales Cellars is known for its Spanish and Rhone-style wines and its commitment to using Texas grapes.
 Their GSM—a blend of Grenache, Syrah, and Mourvedre—is a wonderful choice.
+Hilmy Cellars is a favorite of ours, especially for their Viognier and Sangiovese.

 Listening to music at Luckenbach

 Luckenbach has a vibe all its own, is one of the most unique places to visit in the Hill Country and one of the top Texas roadside attractions.
-Decked out with a million stickers, flyers, and unusual memorabilia, it is informal homey.
+Decked out with a million stickers, flyers, and unusual memorabilia, it is informal and homey.
 Everyone is there to have fun, and you don’t have to be a country fan to enjoy the music.
 We just grabbed a beer and a seat and joined in with the toe tapping.

 After a couple of hours of music at Luckenbach, it was time to head back to our B&B to pack up and get ready to fly out of Austin the next afternoon.
 In truth, Fredericksburg is worth a full weekend if your schedule allows.
 There’s never enough time to explore Texas.